Horstville, California

-Horstville is a former settlement in Yuba County, California.
+Horstville is a former settlement in Yuba County, California, United States.
 It was located 2 mi northeast of Wheatland, at an elevation of 112 feet (34 m).

 A post office operated at Horstville from 1898 to 1901.
 The name is in honor of E. Clemens Horst, local rancher.
 Horstville was a company town for Horst's farms, where hops were grown and dried; Horstville had a dining hall, store, and worker housing.
 During Prohibition, when there was no market for hops, Horstville built a fruit cannery which was still standing as of 2009, though little else remains of the town.